oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Cube, which is used as performance report explorer for Scalasca and Score-P, is a generic tool for displaying a multi-dimensional performance space consisting of the dimensions (i) performance metric, (ii) call path, and (iii) system resource.
 Each dimension can be represented as a tree, where non-leaf nodes of the tree can be collapsed or expanded to achieve the desired level of granularity.
 This module provides the Cube high-performance C writer library component.

-**URL**
+**More Information**

 https://www.scalasca.org/software/cube-4.x/download.html